kevinross/remote-gsh/README.md

 ### Extending

-#### Customizing the init script
+#### Script extension
-An *init script* will be executed before script you uploaded(or before your first shell command), by default the script is *com/github/safrain/remotegsh/server/init.groovy* but you can customize it using filter init parameter *initScriptPath*
-In the init script, you can put some vairables into the script context, by default, spring support will be put into the script context, giving you access to spring application context, you can use this file to add support to various frameworks and put you favorite utilities in the script context.
+*Script Extensions* will be executed before script you uploaded(or before your first shell command), by default the script is *com/github/safrain/remotegsh/server/extension/spring.groovy*, adding support to Spring framework and you can customize it using filter init parameter *scriptExtensions* In the extension script, you can put some variables or function into the script context to add support to various frameworks Or you can simply put some of your favorite utilities in it.

-**Built-in variables before init script execution**
+**Built-in variables**

 *_request* Just the request